betwar512/spring-api/README.md

 Each packages included it own Model , Dao , Dto and service and one controller api/* url is protected globoly by oath .

- * You can access to user cridicional by extnding MainController
+ * You can access to user cridicional by extending MainController

-Controller is directly talks to service class or classes included in package . service access Datatabase by making call to dao classes . dao classes will return model result that will pars to one of dto classes and will return to controller.
+Controller is directly talks to service class or classes included in package . service access Database by making call to DAO classes . dao classes will return model result that will pars to one of DTO classes and will return to controller.

 ## Packages
-** accounts --> package setup to handle user information , Used by config and main package .
+** accounts --> package setup to handle user information , Used by Config and main package .

 ** config  - config file email config + themeleaf themplate configuration .
 -- this package included